 MMus Mannes College; BMus, the Juilliard School; Diploma in Mus Ed & Viola Performance, Reykjavík College of Music.
 Suzuki Teacher Certification, School for Strings NYC.
 Active performer, including with Westchester Philharmonic and The American Classical Orchestra.
 Member and co-director of the chamber ensembles Queens Consort and Tríó Fókus.
 Faculty at SummerKeys in Lubec, ME; Faculty at CPSM since 1995

 Michele Jordan (piano)

-BA in Music, Aaron Copland School of Music, Queens College.
+BMus, Aaron Copland School of Music, Queens College.
 Suzuki teacher training, School for Strings.
 Member of the Suzuki Association of the Americas.
 Former membership chairman Associated Music Teacher’s League.
 Maintains large private teaching studio in Port Washington, NY.
 CPSM faculty since 1990.

 Faina Khodos (accompanist)

 M.A and B.M in piano performance from the Aaron Copland School of Music at Queens College; studied with Prof. Morey Ritt and was the winner of the 2008 Concerto Competition, along with numerous special achievement awards, including the Getty Foundation Award.
 Faculty at CPSM since 2008.
 Faculty at the United Nations International School (UNIS).

 Marta Lambert (musicianship)